 Co-developed with Subaru, the recipe looks good on paper.
 The first thing to note is that this car is rear-wheel-drive, which for purists is the only way to make a sports car.
 The next ingredient is the 2.0-litre, four-cylinder petrol engine from Subaru.

-Making 197bhp, the interesting thing about this engine is its cylinder configuration – it’s a ‘flat four’ boxer meaning the cylinders are laid on their sides and so the engine can be mounted lower in the body, hence lowering the centre-of-gravity and improving handling.
+Making 200hp, the interesting thing about this engine is its cylinder configuration – it’s a ‘flat four’ or boxer unit, meaning the cylinders are laid on their sides – think of it as a V4 but with a 180-degree arc between the two banks of cylinders.

 What owners say about this car

 This is the first daily-driver car I've kept for more than 2 years and I'm not planning to sell any...
 Read owner review

 We bought this to replace my Wife's 2002 Celica VVT-i which was also bought at 3 years old.
 I've replaced...
 Read owner review

 After years of lemons and small hatchbacks I thought I would buy a bigger, more powerful car and it is...
 Read owner review